JordanMicahBennett/Smart-Ai-Pothole-Detector------Powered-by-Tensorflow-TensorRT-on-Google-Colab-and-or-Jetson-Nano/README.md

 # Future work:

+1. Find out how costly it would be to incoroprate a [dark to bright neural network](https://github.com/cchen156/Learning-to-See-in-the-Dark) converter, to enable pothole detection at night.

-1. Live speedbump detection.
+2. Live speedbump detection.
 (Especially those haphazzardly painted ones that are painted black like road)

-2. Other obstacle detection, that may be to thin for car sensors to pick up.
+3. Other obstacle detection, that may be to thin for car sensors to pick up.